Hypermediaisobar/hyperProxy/README.md

 	// 'pacPort': 8002,

 	// You may want to provide your own root key and certificates, especially if you have pem module installed
-	// and useSNI is enabled (it is by default) to generate cetificates per-domain.
+	// and useSNI is enabled (it is by default) to generate certificates per-domain.
-	// If you do not set custom key and cert, hyperProxy will try to autogenerate both files
+	// If you do not set custom key and cert, hyperProxy will try to auto-generate both files
 	// in current working directory (the one, from which you are starting your hyperProxy).
 But that will work only
 	// if you have OpenSSL installed on your system.
 	//